Vasilije Micić: Bayern Munich and loan to Crvena Zvezda (2014–2016)

 On 4 August 2014, Micić signed a two-year deal with an option for one more season with the German team Bayern Munich.
-On 28 November 2014, in a EuroLeague game against Panathinaikos, he partially ruptured collateral ligament in his right elbow and was expected to miss six weeks of play.
+On 28 November 2014, in a EuroLeague game against Panathinaikos, he partially ruptured a collateral ligament in his right elbow and was expected to miss six weeks of play.
 He appeared in 32 games of the German League averaging 7 points and 3.3 assists per game.
 He also made a debut in the 2014–15 Euroleague, but appeared in only 6 games and averaging 7.5 points per game.

 With the start of 2015–16 season, his playing time furtherly decreased in Bayern.
-In mid-season, on 27 December 2015, Micić was loaned to Crvena zvezda for the rest of the 2015–16 season.
+In mid-season, on 27 December 2015, Micić was loaned to the Serbian team Crvena zvezda for the rest of the 2015–16 season.
 He appeared in 17 games of the 2015–16 Euroleague for Crvena zvezda, averaging 5.5 points and 3.6 assists per game.
-With loan being ended, Micić was released by Bayern on 25 July 2016.
+When the loan was ended, Micić was released by Bayern on 25 July 2016.

 Tofaş (2016–2017)

-On 26 July 2016, Micić signed with Turkish BSL club Tofaş for the 2016–17 Basketbol Süper Ligi season.
-In 24 games with Tofaş, Micić averaged 13.2 points, 3.9 assists, and 2.7 rebounds while shooting 46% from the field.
+On 26 July 2016, Micić signed with the Turkish BSL club Tofaş for the 2016–17 Basketbol Süper Ligi season.
+In 24 games with Tofaş, Micić averaged 13.2 points, 3.9 assists, 2.7 rebounds, and 1.4 steals while shooting 46% from the field and 83% from the free throw line.

 Žalgiris Kaunas (2017–2018)

-On 15 June 2017, Micić signed a two-year contract with the Lithuanian club Žalgiris Kaunas. Žalgiris Kaunas had a historic season in which it won yet another Lithuanian League championship and qualified to EuroLeague Final Four tournament.
-In 2018 EuroLeague Final Four, it lost to the Fenerbahçe Basketball in the semifinal and won in the third-place game against the CSKA Moscow.
-Over 36 in 2017–18 EuroLeague season, Micić averaged 7.7 points, 4.2 assists, and 2.2 rebounds per game.
+On 15 June 2017, Micić signed a two-year contract with the Lithuanian club Žalgiris Kaunas. Žalgiris Kaunas had a historic season in which it won yet another Lithuanian League championship and qualified for the EuroLeague Final Four tournament.
+In 2018 EuroLeague Final Four, it lost to Fenerbahçe Basketball in the semifinal, and won in the third-place game against the CSKA Moscow.
+Over 36 games in the 2017–18 EuroLeague season, Micić averaged 7.7 points, 4.2 assists, and 2.2 rebounds per game.
 After the season, Micić along with his teammate Kevin Pangos parted ways with the team.